firstdorsal/oxy-wkd/README.md

 ## copy your public keys in a folder

-create a file in a new public keys directory with the name of your key id (for example: paul@example.com) and insert your armored public key into the file.
+Create a file in a new public keys directory with the name of your key id (for example: paul@example.com) and insert your armored public key into the file.

 **./public-keys/paul@example.com**